mohd88798/mohd88798/README.md

 - 👋 Hi, My name is Mohammad Zaid Ansari
 - 👀 I’m interested in Web Developement, app development and AI
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning python

 <!---
 mohd88798/mohd88798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.